Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Studied**

-    You gain :material-lightbulb-on: proficiency in one skill of your choice.
+    You gain :material-lightbulb-on: Proficiency in one skill of your choice.

 - **Expert**

-    Choose one skill in which you have proficiency.
-You gain expertise with that skill, which means your proficiency bonus is doubled for any ability check you make with it.
-The skill you choose must be one that isn’t already benefiting from a feature, such as Expertise, that doubles your proficiency bonus.
+    Choose one skill in which you have Proficiency.
+You gain expertise with that skill, which means your Proficiency Bonus is doubled for any ability check you make with it.
+The skill you choose must be one that isn’t already benefiting from a feature, such as Expertise, that doubles your Proficiency Bonus.

 ### Skulker
 *4th-level Feat*